Do Go On - 338 - A Brief History of Aviation (with Midflight Brawl)

 It just goes.

-So keep it up.
+Don't keep it up.

 Susan, she works somewhere else now.

-Her social media has gone dead.
+Her social media is gone dead.

 She is on LinkedIn though.